CSUA/csua-backend/README.md

 5. Run server with `venv/bin/python3 manage.py runserver`
 6. Navigate web browser to http://127.0.0.1:8000/
 7. Create admin user with `venv/bin/python3 manage.py createsuperuser`
     - Visit the admin page at http://127.0.0.1:8000/admin/ to add a semester object

 ### Installation (virtualenv, alternative)

-If you're using GNU/Linux, you should be able to use `bootstrap.sh`.
-In theory, OSX should also work, but it's untested.
+If you're using GNU/Linux or OSX, use `bootstrap.sh`.

 ## Making changes to database models

 1. Make changes to `db_data/models.py`
-2. `python3 manage.py makemigrations` on your development machine
+2. `venv/bin/python3 manage.py makemigrations` on your development machine
-3. `python3 manage.py migrate` to apply new migrations to your local db
+3. `venv/bin/python3 manage.py migrate` to apply new migrations to your local db
 4. Commit and push your changes to `models.py` as well as generated `migrations/`
 5. Pull latest changes on remote machine
 6. `python3 manage.py migrate` on remote machine to update database with latest models